News

 Mills and Urbach were informed of that vote earlier this month and told that the IOFC board was to meet again on Thursday to discuss the vote and what to do about it.

-Then, lo and behold, on Friday, the Iditarod put out a statement announcing that “Chief Executive Officer
+Then, lo and behold, on Friday, the Iditarod issued a statement announcing that “Chief Executive Officer

 Rob Urbach has made the decision to step down following seven years of leadership.
 Urbach will